 No surgery is without risk, and the pet owner and veterinarian must weigh up the risks of surgery vs the risks of not treating the condition.
 Some common side effects include:

 Sometimes a cat will not pull through from surgery.
-This is incredibly hard to bear, butunfortunately it does happen.
+This is incredibly hard to bear, fortunately it is quite rare.